JSnowden33/Wii-Bluetooth-Replacement/README.md

 This project is a full replacement for the Nintendo Wii's Bluetooth module.
 Emulation of the Bluetooth module is performed on the PIC32 based on [rnconrad's emulator](https://github.com/rnconrad/WiiBluetoothEmulator), while controller connectivity on the ESP32 is based on [btstack](https://github.com/bluekitchen/btstack).

 The device interfaces with various wireless controllers and emulates up to 4 virtual Wii Remotes to communicate with the Wii.
 Virtual Wii Remotes can be configured to have a Nunchuk, Classic Controller, or neither.
-Currently supported controller are Wii Remote, Wii U Pro Controller, Joy-Con, and Switch Pro Controller.
+Currently supported controllers are Wii Remote, Wii U Pro Controller, Joy-Con, and Switch Pro Controller.
 Joy-Con can also be used through wired functionality.

 ## Supported Features